TITLE 56: LABOR AND EMPLOYMENT

 5) Jumpers who appear to be in an intoxicated or drugged state shall not be allowed to jump.

-6) The minimum age for jumping shall be 18 years and proof of age shall be provided at time of jump.
-Proof of age shall be a valid driver's license or other type of photo I.D. issued by an agency of government or employer.
+6) The minimum age for jumping shall be 18 years and proof of age shall be provided at the time of the jump.
+Proof of age shall be a valid driver's license or another type of photo identification issued by an agency of government or employer.

-2) The manual shall include the ways and means of meeting the appropriate requirements of this Part.
+2) The manual shall include the procedures for complying with this Part.

 3) The manual shall include, but not be limited to, the following: